EdPike365-Org/edpike365-blog/content/blog/edpike365-customizations/index.md

 ### - Created Gatsby Plugin for "Site Last Built Date"

 - I wrote a Gatsby plugin, [Gatsby Source Build Date](https://www.npmjs.com/package/gatsby-source-build-date), to add a build date to the bottom of the home page.
 An existing popular plugin relied on yet another NPM module and I'm not a fan of that.
 I forked it and replaced it with Node's newer, built in, calendar API.
-It supports full i18n of language and date formats, including Korean, etc. I also wanted to learn how to publish an NPM package.
+It supports full i18n of language and date formats, including Korean, etc. I also wanted more practice publishing NPM packages.

 ### - Created Gatsby Plugin for Managing Dark Mode, etc